The Migration Track in the Human Rights Program

 1 – Lexicon of Migration ‘core’ course

-2 – Three (3) courses relating to migration (view the fall 2020 course listings for the migration track)
+2 – Three (3) courses relating to migration (fall 2021 course offerings for the migration track are under Course Initiatives)

 3 – A senior project that addresses migration, either as a primary focus or as a substantive secondary analysis within the project.

 4- Completion of a migration-related internship or intensive study program (winter or summer term) either here in the US or at one of the Consortium’s study abroad sites.
 Funding is available for students to fulfill this requirement.
 Please email [email protected] for more information.